cmtayl0r/react-worldwise/README.md

 ## What I learnt

 - Routing and SPA's in React
-- Routes, and dynamic routes with URL parameters
+- Routes, and dynamic routes with URL parameters using `react-router-dom`
 - Programmatic navigation with `useNavigate`
 - CSS Modules for component styling